+Lecture given at local seminars in L credit analysis methods and other topics.
+These events have been quite active, with numerous questions posed by the participants on topics such as methods of grasping the actual situation of enterprises.
 Second phase of this project was launched in June 2018 with the aim of developing MEB's credit analysis skills even further.
-JFC-Micro is providing support to revise its credit analysis format and making other improvements so that the bank can get its new financing program for SMEs on track.
+JFC-Micro provided support to revise its credit analysis format and made other improvements so that the bank can get its new financing program for SMEs on track.
 At the seminars held in Myanmar, we conducted practical courses such as a case study on the example for loans provided by MEB using a revised credit analysis format.
 Accepting Foreign Missions, etc.